 social role, criminal law

 Dession, George H., "The Technique of Public Order: Evolving Concepts of Criminal Law" (1955).
 Faculty Scholarship Series.
-Paper 4345.
+4345.